amazon-ion/ion-hash-test/README.md

 ## ion-hash-test

-Test cases to assert correctness of Ion Hash Specification implementations.
+Test cases to assert the correctness of Ion Hash Specification implementations.

 ## License